-- For CAB-radio - The Swedish Transport Administration requires that protection for the CAB-radio's radio module is installed in the vehicles in accordance with:
+- For CAB-radio - The Swedish Transport Administration requires that protection for the CAB-radio's radio module is installed in the vehicles as follows:

-Fulfil at least the protection requirements that are stipulated in ETSI specification TS 102 933-1 V2.1.1 (2015-06) for radio modules in CAB-radio by an improved radio module, external protective filter or other combination of these.
+Fulfil at least the protection requirements that are stipulated in ETSI specification TS 102 933-1 V2.1.1 (2015-06) for radio modules in CABradio by an improved radio module, external protective filter or a combination of these.
+Without the above described protection for CABradio on-board, a vehicle is not allowed to operate on the Swedish railway system.

-Without the above described protection for CAB-radio on-board, a vehicle is not allowed to operate on the Swedish railway system.
+- For EDOR

-- For EDOR - The Swedish Transport Administration recommends that protection for radio module EDOR is installed in accordance with:
+• Swedish Transport Administration requires that protection for the EDOR radio module is installed in the vehicles as follows: